John M. Fasano

 Flushed Away, Ex-1, Marvel

-Comics' Werewolf by Night and most recently Sniper Reloaded and Hostel:
+Comics' Werewolf by Night, Sniper Reloaded, Hostel:

-His television projects include The Hunchback (for
+John's television projects include The Hunchback (for

 which he received a WGA nomination for best teleplay), F/X The Series,